How Much Do Contacts Cost?

-Multifocal lenses are available as rigid gas-permeable contacts, extended-wear contacts, and disposable contacts that you can change daily or monthly.
+Bifocal and multifocal lenses provide clear vision at all distances.
+They are used to correct presbyopia in older people.
+Multifocal lenses are available as rigid gas-permeable, extended-wear, and disposable contacts that you can change daily or monthly.

 Orthokeratology is a refractive therapy.
 It corrects vision problems by slowly reshaping the cornea.

-Initial costs tend to be expensive since you have to get an eye exam and a corneal topography.
+Initial costs tend to be expensive since you must get an eye exam and a corneal topography.
 A lens manufacturer will also make RGP contacts that fit your eyes.

 Ortho-k contacts are usually worn during sleep because you must wear them until your cornea is reshaped.
 Afterward, you can switch to retainer contacts.
 Maintenance costs also tend to be pricey, and you have to visit your doctor for your replacement schedule.2